Identification | Biology | Damage ID | Management |Handling

 Nesting sites can be sprayed with streams of water to disperse pigeons, but this must be done persistently until the birds have established themselves elsewhere.

 Avitrol® is classified as a chemical frightening agent, but it can be used as a toxicant in areas where higher mortality is acceptable.
 Blend ratios of 1:9 will produce higher mortality than more dilute applications.
-See the section on Toxicants in this chapter for information on prebaiting and baiting.
+See the section on Toxicants for information on prebaiting and baiting.

 Secondary poisoning is unlikely to occur with Avitrol®, although it is toxic to any bird through direct ingestion.
 Avitrol® is designed to be as selective as possible but should always be used to minimize the possibility that nontarget species will have access to the bait.
 After initial success, Avitrol® need only be applied periodically following prebaiting to maintain effective control.